Technigo/project-happy-thoughts-api/README.md

 ## The problem

+This assignment, too, was pretty straight forward.
+Following the instructions and looking back on past to weeks made solving this rather painless.

+Again, I opted for using "app.route().method()" to group the methods for the respective routes - I just think it looks cleaner.

+### Next

+- I might add some queries for filtering
+- pagination
+- Stretch goals suggest adding categories, tags and user names
+- I wonder I how can prevent others from using my API and filling up my database... maybe it's next week Authentication?

 ### Requirements

 - Your API should implement the routes exactly as documented in the instructions above (see [instructions.md](/instructions.md))